 What is tumor location or tumor sidedness?

 Tumor location refers to the site of the primary tumor (tumour) of your colorectal cancer.
 The large intestine (bowel) is made up of 6 segments, cecum (caecum), ascending colon, transverse colon, descending colon, sigmoid colon, and rectum.

 The hepatic flexure (right colic flexure) is the turning point between the ascending colon and transverse colon.
 The splenic flexure (left colic flexure) is the turning point between the transverse colon and descending colon.
-Colorectal cancer (bowel cancer) can develop in any of these locations.

 Why are right sided colon cancers and left sided colon and rectal cancers different?